HIT Application Process

 - Applicants will be contacted by a program advisor to schedule an advising session.
 The Health Career Advisor can be reached at 847.635.1844.

 - Upon completion of the above steps, students will interview with HIT program chair, Victoria Fils, firstname.lastname@example.org, 847.635.1957 about acceptance into the program.

 - Applicants with a complete file who are admitted to the program will be formally notified in writing.

-- Lastly you must attend HIT orientation/registration session.
+- Students must attend HIT orientation/registration session.

 *An official transcript must be sent by the other institution (high school or college) directly to the Enrollment Center by mail or electronically.